TechRashtra/MargVedha3.0/README.md

+This System is in Development till now Just Frontend is Ready Basic Site can be Viewed at this page:- Email:- margvedha01@gmail.com
+Password:- DR@123
+https://marg-vedha.vercel.app/dashboard   (Auth is added for Security Purposes.

 ```mermaid
 graph TD
     A[YOLOv8 Perception Layer: Detects vehicles, roadblocks, VIP movement] --> B[Agentic AI Core: Real-time traffic control and routing]